wmcooper2/google-maps-transit-fares/README.md

 ## Train Data
 This minimum viable product does not include bus routes and stops.
-It does not include all the train stations.
+It does not include all the train stations, yet.
+Mostly, I am working with data in the Tokyo area.

 ### Major Steps
+__Performed mostly by the program, not the user__
-1. Open Google Chrome browser and go to Google Maps
+1. Open Google Chrome browser and go to Google Maps.
-  * Easier to do this manually
+  * Easier to do this manually.
 2. Enter a destination into the search input.
-3. Enter a starting station
+3. Enter a starting station.
-4. Screenshot the price
+4. Screenshot the transit fare.
 5. Extract the text from the image.
-6. Save the text with the station info.
+6. Save the fare with the station info.
-7. Repeat from 3.
+7. Repeat from 3 until all trip data is collected.